- Installation requirements

 On the initial setup screen, you can opt in to two checkboxes:

-1. Click Sign In with Google to proceed with setup.
-You will be directed to a screen asking you to sign in and choose a Google account to connect to Site Kit.
-You should choose the Google account that you or your client will use for the services that you/they plan to connect to Site Kit, e.g. Analytics and AdSense.
+- Click Sign In with Google to proceed with setup.
+You are directed to a screen asking you to sign in and choose a Google account to connect to Site Kit.
+Choose the Google account that you or your client will use for the services that you/they plan to connect to Site Kit, e.g. Analytics and AdSense.
 Click the account name to proceed.
 If you’re setting Site Kit up for a client, make sure that you have access and permissions to the Google account before proceeding.

-2. On the next screen, you will be asked (if applicable) to provide additional permissions to allow Site Kit to access statistics from the relevant Google products connected to the Google account.
+- On the next screen, you are asked (if applicable) to provide additional permissions to allow Site Kit to access statistics from the relevant Google products connected to the Google account.
 This is necessary for displaying these statistics in the Site Kit dashboard.
 Check the empty boxes and click Continue.

-3. Next, you will be directed to the three-step (if you did not check the box to set up Analytics as part of your setup) or four-step (if you did check the box to set up Analytics) Site Kit setup workflow.
-The first step is for Site Kit to verify ownership of the site that you are connecting.
-First, Site Kit will check to see if your site is already verified.
-If not, Site Kit will verify ownership by adding a verification token HTML file (or <meta> tag, if for some reason the HTML file fails) to the site and checking it against the Google Verification Service.
-Click Verify to continue.
+- Next, you are directed to the step where Site Kit verifies ownership of the site that you are connecting.
+First, Site Kit checks to see if your site is already verified.
+If not, Site Kit will verifies ownership by adding a verification token HTML file (or

-4. On the next step, you’ll be asked to allow the site to access your Google account data.
-This will allow Site Kit to display your connected modules’ metrics, e.g. Analytics, in the Site Kit dashboard within WordPress.
-Click Allow to continue.
+<meta>tag, if for some reason the HTML file fails) to the site and checking it against the Google Verification Service.
+Click Verify ownership to continue. - On the next step, you’ll be asked to turn on metrics in your dashboard and allow the site to access your Google account data.
+This allows Site Kit to display your connected modules’ metrics, e.g. Analytics, in the Site Kit dashboard within WordPress.
+Click Allow metrics to continue.

-5. Next, you’ll be asked to add the site to Search Console if it has not already been added.
-This will allow Site Kit to display data in the Site Kit dashboard about how people find and use the site.
+- Next, you’ll be asked to add the site to Search Console if it has not already been added.
+This allows Site Kit to display data in the Site Kit dashboard about how people find and use the site.
 Click Set up to continue.

 Site Kit is now set up!
-Click Go to my Dashboard to view the Site Kit dashboard.
+You are taken to the Site Kit dashboard.
 Note that it may take up to 48 hours for the dashboard to begin to populate with data.

 Setting up Analytics

-If you checked the box to also set up Google Analytics, you will see a fourth and final step to set up Analytics.
+If you checked the box to also set up Google Analytics, you will see an extra step to set up Analytics.

 Setting up Site Kit for additional users

-At this time, only users with the Administrator role in WordPress can use Site Kit.
-If an administrator has already set up Site Kit, other administrators will be notified that Site Kit has already been configured by another administrator of the site.
-The other administrators can sign in with their Google account which will need access to the Google services for the site e.g. Google Analytics.
+At this time, only users with the Administrator role in WordPress can set up Site Kit.
+If an administrator has already set up Site Kit, other administrators are notified that Site Kit has already been configured by another administrator of the site.
+Other administrators can sign in with their Google account which needs access to the Google services for the site e.g. Google Analytics.

 Other user roles can be granted access to a restricted view of the Site Kit dashboard by an administrator via dashboard sharing.